 The Binary Brigade Team’s summary, presenting their work on the Highest Good Network software, was managed by Nikhil Routh (Software Engineer) and included Amalesh Arivanan (Software Engineer), Ramsundar Konety Govindarajan (Software Engineer), Harika Majji (Software Engineer), Harsha Rudhraraju (Software Engineer), Kanishk Agarwal (Software Engineer), Rishitha Chirumamilla (Software Engineer), Rohit Mamidi (Software Engineer), Manvi Kishore (Software Engineer), and Taariq Mansurie (Full-Stack Developer).
 The Highest Good Network software is our tool for managing and objectively measuring progress, ensuring that all contributions are effectively tracked, aligned with our mission, and highest good future building.

-Rahul worked on optimizing the navigation bar by aligning it with the original design on the main dashboard and ensuring consistency across smaller screens.
-He made adjustments to meet Phase 3 requirements, finalized the implementation, and raised PR #3934 while also resolving issues related to the yarn.lock file.
-In addition to these tasks, he managed responsibilities for the Expressers Team, which included reviewing summaries, photos, and videos and providing feedback to support team progress.
+Rahul worked on optimizing the navigation bar by aligning it with the original main dashboard design and ensuring consistency across smaller screens.
+He made adjustments to meet Phase 3 requirements, finalized the implementation, and raised PR #3934 while also resolving issues with the yarn.lock file.
+He also managed responsibilities for the Expressers Team, reviewing summaries, photos, and videos, and providing feedback to support team progress.
 This activity strengthens One Community’s efforts in highest good future building.
 Tanmay worked on fixing a bug for the FAQ tool’s search utility.
 The issue involved unanswered questions being saved correctly but still triggering a failed warning on the frontend due to the email notification step when no Owner email address was configured.
-The fix ensured that logging of unanswered questions now works independently of the email notification process, preventing unnecessary warnings from being shown to end users while still allowing notifications to Owners when their email details are available.
-Updates involved reviewing the frontend and backend code paths, adjusting how unanswered question submissions are handled, and modifying the notification logic so that the success of logging questions is not impacted by email-related errors.
+The fix ensured logging of unanswered questions now works independently of email notifications, preventing unnecessary warnings while still allowing notifications to Owners when email details are available.
+Updates involved reviewing frontend and backend code paths, adjusting how unanswered question submissions are handled, and modifying notification logic so that logging success is not impacted by email-related errors.
 See the Highest Good Society and Highest Good Network pages for more on how this contributed to highest good future building.
 See the collage below to view the team’s work.

 The Lucky Star Team’s summary, which covers their work on the Highest Good Network, was managed by Barnaboss Puli (Volunteer Software Engineer) and includes contributions from Dipti Yadav (Software Engineer), Durga Venkata Praveen Boppana (Software Engineer), Ganesh Karnati (Software Engineer), Ghouse Shahe Meera Ziddi Mohammad (Software Engineer Intern), Kedarnath Ravi Shankar Gubbi (Software Engineer), Pranav Govindaswamy (Software Developer), Shashank Madan (Software Engineer), Shravya Kudlu (Software Development Engineer), Sohail Uddin Syed (Software Engineer), Veda Bellam (Software Engineer), and Venkataramanan Venkateswaran (Software Engineer).
 Their work continued to support our goal of highest good future building through collaborative and cross-functional software development.